google/WebFundamentals/src/content/en/android/trusted-web-activity/whats-new/index.md

 reports, and a checkout flow powered by the Play Store that is already familiar to your users.
 It is also a requirement for applications published on the Play Store that sell digital goods.

-Chrome 88 will launch with an Origin Trial on Android that enables the integration of [Trusted Web Activities][1], the [Payment Request API][11] and the [Digital Goods API][12] to implement purchase flows via Google Play Billing.
+Chrome 88 will launch with an origin trial on Android that enables the integration of [Trusted Web Activities][1], the [Payment Request API][11] and the [Digital Goods API][12] to implement purchase flows via Google Play Billing.
 We expect this Origin Trial to also be available for Chrome OS on version 89.